Chang254/Cozy-Place/ReadMe.md

 This section includes all of the features of Cozy Place with demos and explanations of the technology used

+### Technology Overview

+Webpack was used to bundle frontend assets and proxy requests to the server.
+Webpack was chosen for it's large plugin ecosystem and highly tunable configuration.
+The current configuration has hot module reloading enabled for enhanced developer experience.

+***Frontend:*** &nbsp;The frontend was built using React, JavaScript, HTML, & SASS/CSS.
+React is my JavaScript framework of choice for most projects due to the large amount of community support, vast library ecosystem, and use of a virtual DOM to make fast and efficient updates to the DOM.
+One major library used in this project is react-router-dom, which is used to handle routes to different 'pages' on the website.
+React-router-dom allows the SPA (single page application) to conditionally render components associated with different routes while minimizing network requests.

+***Backend:*** &nbsp;The backend server was built with Node.js/Express using the middleware pattern to enhance readability and debugging ability.
+All data is stored in a non-relational MongoDB database for quick retrieval of user data and flexible data structuring.
+Mongoose was used to model and interact with the data.

 ### Login Page & Sign Up Page

 https://user-images.githubusercontent.com/35904733/230003989-61bbb407-fa72-4696-9367-f3f22c07a585.mov